erintherad/sfmoma_artist_app/README.md

 ## Description

 This interactive dashboard calls the SFMOMA API to retrieve and show various artwork and statistics from the museum's collection.
 The dashboard contains a series of graphs that call and return data based from the artwork and artists of the SFMOMA collection.
+It was created with minimal and clean material design.
+The site is also fully responsive for mobile viewing.

 ### Graphs